Li Dequn: Biography

 In 1963, he was admitted to Tsinghua University, majoring in metal hot working process and equipment.
 After graduating in 1968, he was assigned to Lingwu Farm Tractor Repair Factory in northwest China's Ningxia Hui Autonomous Region.
-In 1974, he was transferred to Qianjiang Machinery Factory in central China's Hubei province and appointed leader of its Tooling Technology Group.
+In 1974, he was transferred to Qianjiang Machinery Factory in central China's Hubei and appointed leader of its Tooling Technology Group.
 After resumption of college entrance examination, in 1978, he entered Huazhong Institute of Technology (now Huazhong University of Science and Technology), and taught there after graduation.
 In 1986, he went to Cornell University in the United States to engage in research on computer simulation technology of injection mold forming process, and developed commercial two-dimensional cooling system software in AC-Tech company.
 He returned to China in 1986 and continued to teach at the Central China University of Science and Engineering (now Huazhong University of Science and Technology).
 He was promoted to associate professor in 1987 and to full professor in 1991.
 From January 1995 to December 1995, he was a visiting scholar at the Material Processing Department of Nanyang Technological University.
 He became dean of the School of Materials (now School of Materials Science and Engineering) in 2001, and served until 2006.

 On 5 September 2022, he died from an illness in Wuhan, Hubei, at the age of 77.